All emojis

 man supervillain: medium-dark skin tone

-women holding hands: light skin tone, dark skin tone
+women holding hands: medium-light skin tone, light skin tone

 Copy and paste: Click on any emoji to see its details, then copy the character or code you need.